bollu/bollu.github.io/README.txt

 - Inversion is the delivery of the subject or countersubject in reflected notes.
 - Stretto is the delivery of the subject that has been squeezed.

+#### What is chamber music?

+- Music for a small space, such as a castle, which is a new venue from the church and theater.

 ##### Hildegard von Bingen (1098-1179)